DIY Toning Coffee Body Butter

 Written by Meghan on October 26, 2018

-Meghan, Procurement Manager, works closely with our farms and other vendors to ensure a steady supply of high-quality herbs, teas, and spices are available.
-She studied Appalachian herbal medicine at Davis & Elkins College and has taken classes with Wild Food Adventures in the Pacific Northwest.
-Meghan enjoys learning something new every day about the growing and harvesting techniques of all the botanicals we work with.
-Outside of work, you can find her doing anything crafty, from glass bead making, to sewing, to knitting.
+Meghan Barr, Senior Procurement Officer, works closely with our farms to ensure a steady supply of high-quality herbs, teas, and spices are available.
+Originally hailing from New England, she discovered her love of plants in her high school environmental science class.
+She has since studied Appalachian herbal medicine at Davis & Elkins College, Pacific Northwest edible food foraging with Wild Food Adventures, and can often be found identifying roadside plants whenever she travels.
+Meghan takes great joy in learning the growing and harvesting practices of each of the plants she works with.
+Outside of work, you can find her crafting everything from glass beads to her next Halloween costume.

 WELCOME